Three cheetah cubs die in India amid sweltering heat wave

 The first cub died on Tuesday, prompting veterinarians in the national park in Madhya Pradesh state to closely monitor the mother and her three remaining cubs.
 The cubs appeared weak on Thursday afternoon — a day when temperatures spiked to 47 degrees Celsius (113 degrees Fahrenheit) — and authorities intervened to help the cats.

-They were “weak, underweight and highly dehydrated” and two of them later died, forest officials said in a statement.
+They were “weak, underweight and highly dehydrated” and two of them later died, forest officials said in a statement Thursday.

 The last surviving cub is being treated in a critical care facility.